keerthiramagiri/React-namaste/README.md

 # while executing npx parcel build index.html will get error to avoid that we shouls remove main: "app.js" from package.json to avoid conflicts. bcoz package.json automatically generate the main.

 # refer browserslist

+# JSX is not html. it looks like html syntax

+# JS engine willl understand ES6(ECMAScript)

+# Babel is JS compiler/transpiler take the jsx and it converts into the react code that js engine will understand